veilchen-web/veilchen/docs/plugindev.rst

     .. method:: close(self)

-        Called immediately before the plugin is uninstalled or the application is closed (see :meth:`Bottle.uninstall` or :meth:`Bottle.close`).
+        Called immediately before the plugin is uninstalled or the application is closed (see :meth:`Veilchen.uninstall` or :meth:`Veilchen.close`).

-Both :meth:`Plugin.setup` and :meth:`Plugin.close` are *not* called for plugins that are applied directly to a route via the :meth:`Bottle.route()` decorator, but only for plugins installed to an application.
+Both :meth:`Plugin.setup` and :meth:`Plugin.close` are *not* called for plugins that are applied directly to a route via the :meth:`Veilchen.route()` decorator, but only for plugins installed to an application.

 .. _plugin-changelog: